chameau5050/Handling-Gro/GUI/README.md

-# Handling-Gro
+# Handling-Gro GUI section

-here we implement the GUI part
+This is where we implement the GUI part.

+click on this [link](https://github.com/chameau5050/Handling-Gro/wiki) to learn more.